jojomondag/FileToMarkdown/docs/COMMANDS.md

 - `--no-examples-structure`: Places viewer files directly in target directory

 #### Viewer Usage
-The viewer works entirely in the browser - no server required:
+The viewer works entirely in the browser.

 1. **Open viewer.html directly in your browser**
    - Requires Chrome 86+, Edge 86+, or Opera 72+ for full functionality